evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Related Work

-\paragraph{Eye Blinking/Tracking} In \cite{lenz2020}, the authors introduce a generic temporal model correlated with the local face activity, using the blinks to track errors in faces.
-Meanwhile, \cite{angelopoulos2021} proposed a hybrid event-based near-eye gaze tracking system, which offers update rates beyond 10,000 Hz.
-This system integrates an online 2D pupil fitting method that updates a parametric model for every one or a few events, using a polynomial regressor to estimate the gaze point.
-Recently \cite{wu2025brat} proposed BRAT, an event-based eye tracking method combining CNN features with Bi-GRU and attention, achieving state-of-the-art accuracy on ThreeET-plus. \cite{huang2025exploring} introduced TDTracker, which uses 3D CNNs and GRU-based modules to capture temporal dynamics, ranking third in the CVPR 2025 challenge.
-Finally, \cite{truong2025dual} presented KnightPupil, integrating EfficientNet-B3, bidirectional GRU, and a state-space module to enhance robustness against abrupt eye movements, with competitive results on 3ET+.
+\paragraph{Eye Blinking/Tracking}In \cite{lenz2020}, the authors used blinks to track errors in faces through a generic temporal model correlated with local face activity. \cite{angelopoulos2021} proposed a hybrid event-based near-eye gaze tracking system with update rates beyond 10,000 Hz, integrating an online 2D pupil fitting method that updates a parametric model using a polynomial regressor to estimate the gaze point. \cite{wu2025brat} proposed BRAT, an event-based eye-tracking method combining CNN features with Bi-GRU and attention, achieving state-of-the-art accuracy on ThreeET-plus. \cite{huang2025exploring} introduced TDTracker, which uses 3D CNNs and GRU-based modules to capture temporal dynamics and ranked third in the CVPR 2025 challenge. \cite{truong2025dual} presented KnightPupil, integrating EfficientNet-B3, bidirectional GRU, and a state-space module to enhance robustness against abrupt eye movements, with competitive results on 3ET+.